Shunsuke-KK/reflex_plos_revision/README.md

 *  `run_costfunc.py`: run the simulation result using dataset obtained from the `optimize_costfunc.py`.
 *  `run_shortleg.py`: run the simulation result using dataset obtained from the `optimize_shortleg.py`.
 *  `run_timedelay.py`: run the simulation result using dataset obtained from the `optimize_timedelay.py`.
+*  `optimization.depelope.py`: make the the graph of the optimization convergence curve, which is shown in the supplemantary material.

 # Important Package Versions for Troubleshooting Errors
 *  **MuJoCo**: mujoco200